benfalk/blog/source/_posts/2015-06-17-setting-up-for-failure.markdown

 more insight into a situation to help others.
 This is felt as distrust by the other party and without immediate clarification the cycle of distrust will get deeper and deeper.

+As distrust grows everyone begins to naturally stop sharing information.
+This creates the same silo mentality that is so destructive.
+Something worse is people begin to sensationalize what they observe and assume the worst.
+The smallest of indiscretions causes everyone to loose focus on their work and instead worry about what _may or may not_ be happening around them.